IPhone 15

 The iPhone 15 and iPhone 15 Plus are smartphones developed and marketed by Apple.
 They are the seventeenth generation of iPhones, succeeding the iPhone 14 and iPhone 14 Plus.
 The devices were announced on September 12, 2023, during the Apple Event at Apple Park in Cupertino, California, alongside the higher-priced flagship iPhone 15 Pro and 15 Pro Max.
 Pre-orders began on September 15, 2023, and the devices were made available on September 22, 2023.

 Like the iPhone 15 Pro and Pro Max, the 15 and 15 Plus are the first iPhones to replace the proprietary Lightning connector with USB-C to comply with European Union mandates.
 They are also the last iPhones to feature the diagonal rear cameras first introduced in the iPhone 13.

-The iPhone 15 and 15 Plus are the last iPhones to feature 6 GB of RAM and the mute switch, as they do not feature the Action Button, unlike the 15 Pro series and subsequent models.
+The iPhone 15 and 15 Plus are the last iPhone models to feature 6 GB of RAM and the standard Ring/Silent switch, as the iPhone 15 Pro and Pro Max as well as the entire iPhone 16 series and later switched to the Action Button and 8 GB of RAM.

-The iPhone 15 and 15 Plus were discontinued on September 9, 2025, following the announcement of the iPhone 17.
+The iPhone 15 and 15 Plus were discontinued on September 9, 2025, following the announcement of the iPhone 17 series.